RickyOnGitHub/jbookman/README.md

 # JBookMan - the Java Spring Boot Challenge

-Howdy and Welcome!!!
-This is a simple web application for managing books using **Java Spring Boot** for backend and **Angular** for frontend.
-They talk to each other using **REST**.
-The Development Profile uses H2 Database with file based storage.
-The Production Profile will use PostgreSQL and Docker.
-The application is based on the famous JHipster Framework, using the version 8.3.0, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v8.3.0](https://www.jhipster.tech/documentation-archive/v8.3.0).
+Howdy and Welcome!!
+This is my simple [**fullstack portfolio application**](https://aws.amazon.com/what-is/full-stack-development/) using [**Java Spring Boot**](https://spring.io/projects/spring-boot) for backend and [**Angular**](https://angular.dev/) for frontend.
+They talk to each other using [**REST**](https://en.wikipedia.org/wiki/REST).
+The application allows the management of **books** in a virtual library system.
+The data model is quite simple and includes properties such as title, author, ISBN, publication year and list price.
+The project is based on the famous [**JHipster Framework**](https://www.jhipster.tech/), using the version 8.3.0, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v8.3.0](https://www.jhipster.tech/documentation-archive/v8.3.0).

 ## Quickstart